AnthonyOhimor/TeamProject/19-03-22-Why-Use-Jekyll.md

 ![Alternaive Image](https://images.unsplash.com/photo-1486312338219-ce68d2c6f44d?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxzZWFyY2h8MTV8fGpla3lsbCUyMHdlYnNpdGV8ZW58MHx8MHx8&auto=format&fit=crop&w=900&q=60) <br>

 Jekyll also supports loading content from JSON AND YAML files.
-It is the most common static site generator because of its adoption by github.<br>
+It is the most common static site generator because of its adoption by Github.
 As a team, we had certain members struggling to use other tools like WordPress and HTML to make our website.
-This problem was having a negative impact on the overall health of the project.
-It was wise we looked for alternatives.
-Jekyll for most people is very easy to use, Considering the time frame jekyll was a very vaible choice for us as it is quick to understand and there are provided documentation to guide you through.<br>
+This problem was harming the overall health of the project.
+It was wise that we looked for alternatives.
+Jekyll for most people is very easy to use, Considering the time frame Jekyll was a very viable choice for us as it is quick to understand and there is provided documentation to guide you through.<br>